 cd into the directory containing your web app.
 You can install the

-bower install gaia-components/gaia-header
+bower install gaia-components/gaia-checkbox

 The command installs not only the

-gaia-header component, but also the base
+gaia-checkbox component, but also the base

 gaia-component code that all gaia components need to run, plus the Gaia icons set that many Gaia web components make use of.

-gaia-header would look like:
+gaia-checkboxes would look like: